 The best results following spine surgery follows obtaining an accurate diagnosis, identifying all aspects of a condition that cause pain and other symptoms, and implementing an appropriate, diagnostic-specific treatment plan.
 In short, the right diagnosis – the right plan of treatment – surgical excellence.
 As we aim to achieve the best results possible for our patients, our approach is conservative – making sure non-operative options have been exhausted – and when necessary offering a surgical plan specific to the patient needs, and not more.

 Our practice treats one patient at a time, and our sole concern is what is in the best interest of our patients.
 Dr. Pedlow performs one surgery at a time and does not use multiple operating rooms.
 Although Dr. Pedlow at times works with Orthopaedic Residents and Spine Fellows, he performs the surgery and is responsible for all aspects of your care.
 He will be in the OR from the moment you fall asleep until you wake up.

 No Conflict of Interest

-Although Dr. Pedlow has long enjoyed and appreciated his relationship with the professionals of the spine industry, working with them to provide his patients with the best options for their care and at times in the development of new products, he does not accept payments from any companies nor has any consulting agreements.
-This eliminates any potential for a conflict of interest when deciding what instrumentation or devices to use in a patient’s surgery, or on the plan of treatment in general.
-Also, as a physician in solo private practice, he is not subject to any corporate or departmental quotas, pressure to refer patients to any specific affiliated entity for imaging, physical therapy, or any other care-related issue, or any supposed “gainsharing” relationships.
+Dr. Pedlow has long enjoyed and appreciated his relationship with the professionals of the spine industry.
+Working with them to provide his patients with the best options, and at times in the development of new products, he has only entered into consulting agreements when it had the potential to benefit his patients.
+This has eliminated the potential for a conflict of interest when deciding on a course of treatment.
+As a surgeon in private practice he is not subject to any corporate or departmental quotas, pressure to refer patients to any specific affiliated entity for imaging, physical therapy, or any other care-related issue, or any supposed “gainsharing” relationships.